eastmallingresearch/Metabarcoding_pipeline/FUN workflow.md

  awk -v L=$L '/>/{sub(".*",">"L"."(++i))}1' $F > $FO.tmp && mv $FO.tmp $PROJECT_FOLDER/data/$RUN/$SSU/filtered/$FO;
 done
 ```

+#### Removal stuff from here - not implemented in standard pipeline
+It is debatable whether this is necessary - and it can take a while to run (on a buzy cluster).
+The SSU/LSU shared region should be about 45 bases after the forward or reverse primers are removed.
+This can be removed in the pre-processing step.
+It's more tricky to get  the start postion for the 58S shared region due to variable length of the ITS region.
+Just trimming off the final 60 odd bases gives good results.
+It's debatable whether this is of any use either - especially if using denoising (potentially with 97% clustering it could be an issue).

 I've split this into a forward only and a forward and reverse pipeline.
 The forward pipeline will need to be run for both (except where stated)